VGontier-cmd/summoner-configs/README.md

 - [VGontier-cmd](https://github.com/VGontier-cmd)
 - [TCarel-dev](https://github.com/TCarel-dev)

 ## **Feedback and Support**
 If you have any questions, or suggestions, or encounter any issues, please open an issue on GitHub or contact us directly.

 Thank you for using our application!
 We hope you find it useful.

+## **Disclaimer**
+This project isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.